The Pekingese Pomeranian mix is a cross between the purebred Pekingese and purebred Pomeranian.

 Don’t be fooled by their diminutive size.
 The Pomeranian has big dog attitude and isn’t afraid to take on dogs who tower over him.

-This alert pup can be protective of their territory and wary of strangers.
+Like its Pomeranian parent, this alert pup can be protective of their territory and wary of strangers.

 Early socialization and training is important so that they don’t grow up to become too mistrusting and combative.